-If you're dealing with long-term depression, you may wonder why you can't feel better.
-Other people you know may have recovered from their depression more easily -- a few months of therapy or antidepressants, and they were back to normal.
-But it hasn't been like that for you, no matter what treatment you've tried.
+Other people you know may have recovered from their depression more easily: A few months of therapy or antidepressants, and they were back to normal.
+But it hasn't been like that for you, no matter what you've tried.

 There's no one reason for treatment-resistant depression.
 For most people, it's probably a mix of different factors.
 Some of them are beyond your control, such as the genes you were born with.
-But some things you can control.
-Talk to your doctor about what you can do to feel better.
+Some things you can control.

 Not staying on a medicine long enough.
 Antidepressants can take as long as 6 to 8 weeks before they fully take effect.
 Unfortunately, many people -- and sometimes even doctors -- give up on a drug too early, before it's had a chance to help.